ForgottenGlory/Living-Skyrim-2/README.md

 ### Warnings/Disclaimers
 Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a couple thousand clicks or so).

-As of v2.0.0, the modlist requires ~261GB (84.4GB Downloads/176GB Mods) of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
+As of Beta 1, the modlist requires ~275GB (88GB Downloads/185GB Mods) of hard drive space on top of the ~11GB Skyrim: Special Edition base files.
 Installing onto an SSD/NVMe is not required, but **strongly recommended**.
 Download and installation times vary based on your computer and internet speeds but expect the entire process to take a few of hours.

 **NSFW Warning:** By default this modlist contains nude models for male and female NPCs.
 See the NeverNude section of this readme if you want to switch to NeverNude.